 The Meherrin River Regional Jail offers several programs for the offenders at MRRJ.
-The Programs Department continuously seeks new programs and services to provide for the offenders here, as well as focusing on improving our existing programs.
+Due to the on-going COVID-19 Pandemic some are temporarily suspended.
+The Programs Department continuously seeks inventive ways to offer programs and services to provide for the offenders.
+In the last few months we started utilizing the WEBEX video system to allow availability to some programs for offenders via no in-person contact from facilitators.

 We provide the offenders access to bible study, the law library, the general library, special education programs, anger management, life skills and substance abuse classes.
 Offenders are also offered the opportunity to participate in the GED program.
 In order to participate in the GED program, the offender must not currently have a GED or Diploma and they must be sentenced to serve one year or more.
 If these requirements are met, they will be T.A.B.E. tested and the T.A.B.E. score will determine if the offender will be eligible to participate in the GED program.
+Of these programs, we currently still offer the law library, anger management, life skills, substance abuse, and Chaplain Services.
+All other classes are temporarily suspended due to COVID-19.

-In addition, we partner with CAPUP to address the successful re-entry and de-institutionalization of felons in the Commonwealth of Virginia.
+In addition, we partner with Capital Area Partnership Uplifting People (CAPUP) to address the successful re-entry and de-institutionalization of felons in the Commonwealth of Virginia.
 A representative with CAPUP comes on-site with our offenders who are scheduled to be released and provides them with an assessment and information they will need when returning to the community.